Hannah Bilka: College

+Professional

+On June 10, 2024, Bilka was drafted fourth overall by PWHL Boston in the 2024 PWHL draft.
+On July 9, 2024, she signed a three-year contract with Boston.
+During the 2024–25 season, Bilka recorded five goals and six assists in 16 games, after suffering an injury during the rivalry series.

+On June 9, 2025, Bilka was drafted third overall by the Seattle Torrent in the 2025 PWHL Expansion Draft.

 International play

 Bilka represented the United States at the 2018 IIHF World Women's U18 Championship where she recorded one goal and two assists in five games and won a gold medal.
 She again represented the United States at the 2019 IIHF World Women's U18 Championship, where she recorded one goal and two assists in five games and won a silver medal.

 On August 14, 2022, she was named to the roster for the United States at the 2022 IIHF Women's World Championship.